Guardian minister: Maharashtra

 This concept of guardian minister has been followed by successive governments in Maharashtra since 2004.
 It has been utilized as a political strategy to broaden the base of a political party.
 For example, between 2004 and 2014, senior NCP leader Ajit Pawar, who represented the Baramati assembly and served as the guardian minister for Pune.
-This helped the Nationalist Congress Party to expand its presence in the district and consolidate its control over the Pune Municipal Corporation while keeping the NCP at bay.
+This helped the Nationalist Congress Party to expand its presence in the district and consolidate its control over the Pune Municipal Corporation while keeping the Congress at bay.

-In Maharashtra state, the Eknath Shinde government has 20 guardian ministers, including the Chief Minister and the Deputy Chief Minister.
+In Maharashtra state, the Devendra Fadnavis government has 20 guardian ministers, including the Chief Minister and the Deputy Chief Minister.
 The maximum number of ministers that the government can appoint is 43.

 In Pune, the responsibilities of the Guardian minister extend beyond the typical duties.
 The minister is also required to lead the committee responsible for ensuring all necessary facilities during the annual pilgrimage from Alandi and Dehu to Pandharpur.
 The Guardian Minister also closely monitors the preparations during the Ganesh Festival.